 My name is Cassandra Burke and The Carbon Freeze is a personal blog made for the purpose of hosting my essays and other projects.

-The name of the site itself refers to the concept of preserving my unique thoughts and, in a sense, myself by publishing them. (“Carbon” as in life, “Freeze” as in preservation. ) It can also refer to the idea of a person trapped, in a state of inaction or rendered inert through fear or anxiety.
-I’ll be honest too, “carbon freeze” is a term from a movie I enjoy (The Empire Strikes Back) which I thought sounded cool.
-It’s the most poetic two-word phrase I know, and the only thing which came to mind when I began creating this series.
+The name of the site itself refers to the concept of preserving my unique thoughts and, in a sense, myself by publishing them. (“Carbon” as in life, “Freeze” as in preservation. ) It can also refer to the idea of a person trapped, in a state of inaction or rendered inert through fear or anxiety–I condition I can very much relate to.
+The inspiration for the term “carbon freeze” came from a movie I enjoy (The Empire Strikes Back) which I thought sounded cool.
+It’s the most poetic two-word phrase I know, and when the time came to name this place there were no better alternatives I could think of.

 The logo of the site, at first glance, is the symbol of the element Carbon and a snowflake, but if you look at it sideways, it can also be a plant growing out of a vase.
-It’s all about looking at things from a new perspective, and that’s what this blog is all about, more or less.
+It’s all about looking at things from a new perspective, and that’s the main characteristic of the writing in this blog, more or less.
 The cover photo on the home page is my writing desk.
 You can check out this embedded post for more information about that.

 I happen to be interested primarily in political science as well as classic films, music and TV shows, so most posts will be organized into those two categories (Political Reactions and Media Analyses, respectively).
 Anything else, you can expect to find in the third category, Thoughts & Memories.
 Just to give you an idea of what to expect, these are the specific topics I hope to cover in the near future, organized by category: